Your Gift Makes a Difference

 We invite you to join this distinguished group of contributors as a new Associates donor or by renewing your commitment this year.
 Your contribution is critically important to Harvard's mission.

 You will be listed in the Annual Report of Associates Giving.
-College parent donors will receive an invitation to a parents leadership event in the spring.
+College parent donors will receive an invitation to the annual Celebration of Parent Philanthropy in the spring.

 Charter Associates ($2,500)